ANDERSEN’S BIRTHPLACE AND THE FUNEN VILLAGE

 - Here, we visit the house where Andersen was born, a low yellow cottage and now a museum where we can admire some of his letters, manuscripts, personal items and books.

-- After an enjoyable lunch in one of the local restaurants, we reach Fynske Landsby, the Funen Village, a Dutch village that has remained practically unchanged with original buildings dating back to the 18th and 19th centuries now an open-air museum.
+- After an enjoyable basket lunch, we reach Fynske Landsby, the Funen Village, a Dutch village that has remained practically unchanged with original buildings dating back to the 18th and 19th centuries now an open-air museum.

 - We wander around the streets at our leisure, entering barns, gardens, houses owned by farmers as well as by richer families and learn how everyday life used to be like in this region two centuries ago.